Tintín Márquez: Coaching career

 Márquez began working as a manager in 1997, his first stop being with his last club in the Tercera División.
 He won the Copa Catalunya that year, defeating Barcelona in the final.

 On 26 May 1998, Márquez returned to Espanyol – the organisation changed its denomination three years later– going on to be in charge of its youth and reserve teams the following six years.
 He subsequently served as an assistant to the main squad, first under Miguel Ángel Lotina then Ernesto Valverde.

-In the summer of 2008, Márquez was appointed at the first team after Valverde left for Olympiacos FC.
+In the summer of 2008, Márquez was appointed at the first team after Valverde left for Olympiacos.
 However, on 30 November, after four consecutive losses, he was relieved of his duties.

-In 2012, after roughly six months with Spanish second-tier side CD Castellón, and a spell at the Aspire Academy in Qatar, Márquez signed for K.A.S.
-Eupen in the Belgian Second Division.
+In 2012, after roughly six months with Spanish second-tier side Castellón, and a spell at the Aspire Academy in Qatar, Márquez signed for Eupen in the Belgian Second Division.
 On 31 March 2015, he was fired for undisclosed reasons, when the team were in third place.

-Márquez was appointed coach of Sint-Truidense V.V. in June 2017 following Ivan Leko's departure for Club Brugge KV, but was dismissed after 53 days – just two games into the new season – over irreconcilable differences.
+Márquez was appointed coach of Sint-Truidense in June 2017 following Ivan Leko's departure for Club Brugge, but was dismissed after 53 days – just two games into the new season – over irreconcilable differences.

-In early 2018, Márquez returned to Qatar to manage Second Division side Al-Wakrah SC, being beaten to promotion by compatriot José Murcia's Al Shahaniya SC in his first season.
+In early 2018, Márquez returned to Qatar to manage Second Division side Al-Wakrah, being beaten to promotion by compatriot José Murcia's Al Shahaniya in his first season.
 A year later, his team won the division, achieving promotion to the Qatar Stars League.

 On 6 December 2023, Márquez was appointed at the Qatar national team on a temporary basis, replacing Carlos Queiroz.
 He led them to victory at the 2023 AFC Asian Cup held on home soil, resulted in the extension of the contract to the 2026 FIFA World Cup.

 However, on 11 December 2024, after a series of poor performances during the 2026 World Cup qualifiers, mainly a 5–0 loss away to the United Arab Emirates, Márquez was sacked and replaced by his assistant Luis García.